Fatimezzahra-DARIM/web-application-mining-operations-management-system/README.md

 **Technologies used:**
 The system will be built using the following technologies:

--HTML for frontend structure and layout.
+✔ HTML for frontend structure and layout.
--CSS (using the bootstrap 5 framework).
+✔ CSS (using the bootstrap 5 framework).
--JavaScript.
+✔ JavaScript.
--ajax , json for data manipulation.
+✔ ajax , json for data manipulation.
--PHP (oops).
+✔ PHP (oops).
--MySQL for the database.
+✔ MySQL for the database.

 **Tools:**
-Trello/Jira.
+🔹 Trello/Jira.
-VSCode.
+🔹 VSCode.
-WAMP.
+🔹 WAMP.
-Git/GitHub.
+🔹 Git/GitHub.